Skip to content

 Depending on your VM's security level you may not have all of these zones, but if they do exist and the source IPs are included when you run sudo firewall-cmd --list-all-zones on the server, you will need to account for this in your firewall adjustments.

-Zones of Interest#
+Zones of interest#

 The following zones of interest are included by default on Hosting-provisioned VMs.
 You may need to open a service or port in multiple zones if the network is referenced as a source in multiple networks.